CSE140L/fa24-labs/docs/docs/lab5/part3/chocolates.md

 The first problem you decide to tackle is related to the accounting of the number of chocolate bars remaining in the machine to preclude the possibility of a customer being charged while you are out of chocolate bars.
 While the idea of making money out of supplying nothing initially sounds appealing, you soon realize that this approach will result in your vending machine company going bankrupt and decide to upgrade your `VendingMachine` to indicate that the machine is empty by using an additional `empty` signal, and by shutting down the coin slots so that no coin can be inserted.
 Your machine has a maximum capacity of holding 15 chocolates at a time.
-**You will need to count the number of chocolate bars by using a 4-bit counter in this version of the `VendingMachine` and asserting the `empty` signal to 1 if no chocolate bar is available.**
+**You will need to count the number of chocolate bars by using the provided 4-bit `ChocolateCounter` in this version of the `VendingMachine` and asserting the `empty` signal to 1 if no chocolate bar is available.**
 Once you see an `empty` signal, the machine will start normal operation after you fill it with 15 chocolates, which needs exactly a 4-bit counter, by applying the reset signal.

 One way you can use the `empty` signal to shut the coin slots could be to gate the `clk` input to your FSM, thus disabling it.